-The West Court buildings are being adapted and enlarged to provide not only more residential accommodation and social facilities for students and visitors but also a lecture theatre, conference and seminar rooms, and an interdisciplinary research centre.
+The West Court buildings have been adapted and enlarged to provide not only more residential accommodation and social facilities for students and visitors but also a lecture theatre, conference and seminar rooms, and an interdisciplinary research centre.

-This project has been made possible by a generous response to an appeal, the largest we have ever received, and marks an exciting new chapter in our history.
+This project was made possible by a generous response to an appeal, the largest we have ever received, and marked an exciting new chapter in our history.